-The purpose of this fund is to provide scholarships to students in participant families in the Grant County Habitat for Humanity Program for post-secondary education.
+The purpose of this fund is to support the programs and projects of Grant County Habitat for Humanity.

 “Service to humanity is the greatest work of life.”
 Dan Porfilio doesn’t remember where or when he first heard this phrase, but he has adopted it as his motto.